e-r-w/RuleSet-Validation/README.md

  }
  // ...
  ```
+ Alternatively, you can use `rsStore.rsRules` to access the default rules provided.
 Check the src for more rules.